Edwin Ellis (1941 – 2014)

-Edwin (Eddie) Ellis was the founder and president of the Center for NuLeadership on Urban Solutions, an independent research, training and advocacy think tank that elevates human justice to transform the current law enforcement and court systems to be accountable to all our youth and communities.
+Edwin (Eddie) Ellis was the founder and president of the Center for NuLeadership on Urban Solutions, an independent research, training and advocacy think tank that applies Human Justice to achieve public safety, racial equity, community investment, human development and well-being in society.
 Founded and developed by academic professionals with prior experience within the criminal punishment system, the organization is the first of its kind in the country.

 Under his leadership, the Center developed several innovative projects, including: Institute for Juvenile Justice Reform and Alternatives (IJJRA), NuLeadership Training Institute, Public Health Policy Project, NuUrban Marshall Plan, Full Employment Opportunities Campaign, Criminal Justice Practitioner Training Program, and Project ReNu.

 In the 1990’s he served on the Drug Policy Task Force of the New York County Trial Lawyers Association, and the National Criminal Justice Commission, Washington, D.C., where he helped author, “The Real War on Crime.”
 He was the host and executive producer of “On the Count: The Prison and Criminal Justice Report,” a weekly public affairs program broadcast over Radio Station WBAI (99.5 FM) in New York City.